omeka/Documentation/source/Reference/libraries/Omeka/File/Ingest/Upload.rst

         Log any exceptions that are thrown as a result of attempting to ingest invalid files.

-        These are logged as warnings because they are being ignored by the script, so they don't actually kill the file ingest process.
+        These are logged as warnings because they are being ignored by the script,so they don't actually kill the file ingest process.

         :param Exception $e:
         :returns: void